Epistimio/orion/docs/src/user/web_api.rst

    :statuscode 404: When the specified experiment doesn't exist in the database.

-.. http:get:: /plots/parallel_coordinates/:experiment
+.. http:get:: /plots/regret/:experiment

-   Return a parallel coordinates plot for the specified experiment.
+   Return a regret plot for the specified experiment.

    **Example response**